lrsperrey/lrsperrey/README.md

 ### Hi there 👋 I'm LaKeisha!

-I'm an aspiring Jr. Full Stack Developer living in Augusta, GA.
+I'm an aspiring Full Stack Developer living in Augusta, GA.
 As a current Clubhou.se Bootcamp student, I'm looking to expand my portfolio and collaborate on something new.

 - 🤓 I'm currently learning: Java, HTML, CSS, MySQL and Node.js